WoodySJR/Prog_Project/README.md

       scikit-learn 0.24.1;
       tensorboard 2.11.0;
       tqdm 4.64.1.
-    To replicate our results, please follow the detailed comments in __"main.pynb"__.
+To replicate our results, please follow the detailed comments in "main.pynb".

 ## References:
 [1] Go, A., Bhayani, R., and Huang, L. (2009).
 Twitter sentiment classification using distant supervision.